rocket-pool/RPIPs/RPIPs/RPIP-43.md

   150% of the value of total bonded ETH (from both megapools and legacy minipools)
   - Note that Unstaking RPL SHALL NOT be counted
-- RPIP editors SHALL modify the eligibility section of [RPIP-4](RPIP-4.md) to match the logic described in this section, and include links to both this RPIP, and the legacy version of RPIP-4.
+- RPIP editors SHALL modify the eligibility section of [RPIP-4](RPIP-4.md) to match the logic described in this section, and include links to both this RPIP, and the legacy version of RPIP-4

 ## Rationale
 Megapools are a critical upgrade as we use lower ETH-bond validators because gas costs would otherwise become an increasing drag on revenue.
 A few details about the reasoning behind the spec:
-- Legacy minipools are disabled because (a) uniformity going forward is desirable and (b) they do not participate in the pooled revenue share described in [RPIP-46](RPIP-46.md).
+- Legacy minipools are disabled because (a) uniformity going forward is desirable and (b) they do not participate in the pooled revenue share described in [RPIP-46](RPIP-46.md)
-- The two step unstaking process with an unstaking period recreates the intent in [RPIP-30](RPIP-30.md) within the megapool structure.
+- The two step unstaking process with an unstaking period recreates the intent in [RPIP-30](RPIP-30.md) within the megapool structure
-- If ETH is sent to a megapool, the spec will count it similarly to any other reward - this makes it quite easy to handle as we don't need to track incoming amounts etc, just the balances.
+- If ETH is sent to a megapool, the spec will count it similarly to any other reward - this makes it quite easy to handle as we don't need to track incoming amounts etc, just the balances

 ## Security considerations
 - There is a process for permissionlessly distributing funds that won't go to the NO so that funds are never "stuck".
 Importantly, this distribution does not distribute the NO's share, but rather accounts for it for later claiming.
 This prevents potential attacks where the withdrawal address causes transactions to fail on an attempted distribution.